AVAuco/proxemicsnet/README.md

 # Proxemics-Net
 Human interaction recognition in still images

-Code prepared for paper presented at the IbPRIA 23 Conference.
+Code prepared for paper presented at the IbPRIA'23 Conference.

 ## 1. File Structure